-- 1. From a Linux prompt, type hinv <Enter> - To verify the connection of all the graphics modules check the output for lines similar to the following examples: VGA compatible controller: ATI Technologies Inc Radeon R350 NG [FireGL X2] (rev xxx). on pci11.01.0 Display controller: ATI Technologies Inc Radeon R350 [FireGL X2] (Secondary) (rev xxx). on pci11.01.1 VGA compatible controller: ATI Technologies Inc Radeon R350 NG [FireGL X2] (#2) (rev xxx). on pci12.01.0 Display controller: ATI Technologies Inc Radeon R350 [FireGL X2] (#2) (rev xxx). on pci12.01.0 - 3.
+- 1. From a Linux prompt, type hinv <Enter> - 2.
+To verify the connection of all the graphics modules check the output for lines similar to the following examples: VGA compatible controller: ATI Technologies Inc Radeon R350 NG [FireGL X2] (rev xxx). on pci11.01.0 Display controller: ATI Technologies Inc Radeon R350 [FireGL X2] (Secondary) (rev xxx). on pci11.01.1 VGA compatible controller: ATI Technologies Inc Radeon R350 NG [FireGL X2] (#2) (rev xxx). on pci12.01.0 Display controller: ATI Technologies Inc Radeon R350 [FireGL X2] (#2) (rev xxx). on pci12.01.0 Display controller: ATI Technologies Inc Radeon R350 [FireGL X2] (Secondary) (#2) (rev xxx). on pci12.01.1 - 3.
 To verify all graphics boards in the system are seen, count the number of entries in the output similar to the example output in step 2.
 Each two-line entry represents one graphics pipe. - 4.
 If the output does not show all the graphics pipes present, recheck all power, and cable connections to be sure they are properly plugged in.
-See Chapter 4, "Troubleshooting" for additional trouble shooting tips and L1 messaging.
+See Chapter 5, "Troubleshooting," for additional trouble shooting tips and L1 messaging.

-To confirm the presence of the graphics boards in the system using a Linux line command, use the following:
+To confirm the presence of the graphics boards in the system using a Linux command-line, use the following:

-- 1. Enter lspci from a Linux prompt. - Check the output for information similar to the following: 11:01.0 VGA compatible controller: ATI Technologies Inc Radeon R350 NG [FireGL X2] (rev xx) 11:01.1 Display controller: ATI Technologies Inc Radeon R350 [FireGL X2] (Secondary) (rev xx) 12:01.0 VGA compatible controller: ATI Technologies Inc Radeon R350 NG [FireGL X2] (rev xx) 12:01.1 Display controller: ATI Technologies Inc Radeon R350 [FireGL X2] (Secondary) (rev xx) - 3.
-If the output does not show all the graphics pipes present, recheck all power, and cable connections to be sure they are properly plugged in.
-See Chapter 4, "Troubleshooting" for additional trouble shooting tips and L1 messaging.
+- 1. Enter /sbin/lspci from a Linux prompt. - 2.
+Check the output for information similar to the following: 11:01.0 VGA compatible controller: ATI Technologies Inc Radeon R350 NG [FireGL X2] (rev xx) 11:01.1 Display controller: ATI Technologies Inc Radeon R350 [FireGL X2] (Secondary) (rev xx) 12:01.0 VGA compatible controller: ATI Technologies Inc Radeon R350 NG [FireGL X2] (rev

+xx)

+12:01.1 Display controller: ATI Technologies Inc Radeon R350 [FireGL X2] (Secondary) (rev

+xx)

+3. If the output does not show all the graphics pipes present, recheck all power, and cable connections to be sure they are properly plugged in.
+See Chapter 5, "Troubleshooting," for additional trouble shooting tips and L1 messaging.